 A spectacular day comes to an end

-On our way to see some platypus before our tour came to an end, we saw a snake slithering across the road.
-We headed to the last point where we could walk along a small lake looking for platypus while singing to some Australian classics and learning some choreography from Paul.
+On our way to see some platypus before our Atherton Tablelands tour came to an end.
+We saw a snake slithering across the road.
+We headed to the last point where we could walk along a small lake looking for platypus.
+While singing to some Australian classics and learning some choreography from Paul.

 All the way through our trip, Paul was cracking jokes and playing tunes.
 Which made it a lot of fun for everyone on the tour.
 The energy was always high as we went from one place to the next.
 Uncle Brian’s is something I would definitely recommend when you are in Cairns.
 It was a great way to make some friends while we were in Cairns.
 And we caught up with them a few times while we were there.